 Analytical Probes.
 We offer over 50 different analytical probe models for engineering and production testing.
 Analytical probes are used for a diverse set of applications, including device characterization, electrical simulation model development, failure analysis, and prototype design debugging.
 Our customers for analytical probes include universities, research institutions, semiconductor integrated device manufacturers, semiconductor foundries, and fabless semiconductor companies.
-We continue to add new models of analytical probes that address measurements with higher complexities and at higher frequencies up to 1 THz.
+We continue to add new models of analytical probes that address measurements with higher complexities and at higher frequencies.

 Probe Stations.
-Probing systems are required in the development of new generations of semiconductor processes and designs.
+Probe stations, also referred to as probing systems, are a critical tool development of new generations of semiconductor processes and designs.
 Probe stations are highly configurable for the required measurements, the size and type of wafer under test, the characteristics of the device design to be tested, and the temperatures at which testing is to be performed.
 Process development and design complexities have continually increased with each new generation of semiconductor technology to accommodate smaller design geometries, new materials and more layers.
 Probing systems are a fundamental tool for characterizing and verifying electrical performance and reliability to enable new semiconductor technologies.
 We design our probing systems for semiconductor design engineers to capture and analyze more accurate data in a shorter amount of time.